apache/otava/docs/GETTING_STARTED.md

 This command prints interesting results of all runs of the test and a list of change-points.

-A change-point is a moment when a metric value starts to differ significantly from the values of the earlier runs and when the difference is consistent enough that it is unlikely to happen by chance.
+A change-point is a moment when a metric value starts to differ significantly from the values of the earlier runs and when the difference is statistically significant.

 Hunter calculates the probability (P-value) that the change point was caused by chance - the closer to zero, the more "sure" it is about the regression or performance improvement.
 The smaller is the actual magnitude of the change, the